oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 2. If you are planning to use block devices for shared storage, please allocate block devices for OCR/voting and database files.
 3. If you are planning to use NFS storage for OCR/Voting and database files, please configure NFS storage and export at least one NFS mount.
 For testing purposes only, use the Oracle rac-storage-server image to deploy a docker container providing NFS-based sharable storage.
 4. If you are planning to use DNSServer container for SCAN, IPs, VIPs resolution, please configure DNSServer.
 For testing purposes only, use the Oracle rac-dns-server image to deploy a docker container providing DNS resolutions.
 5. Verify you have enough memory and CPU resources available for all containers.
-Each container for RAC requires 8GB memory and 16GB swap.
+Each container for Oracle RAC requires 8GB memory and 16GB swap.
 6. For Oracle RAC, you must set the following parameters at the host level in `/etc/sysctl.conf`:

 ```